souledone/souledone/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on devoloping this website.
-- 🌱 I’m currently learning dbms(off topic)
+- 🌱 I’m currently learning dbms.
 - 👯 I’m looking to collaborate on improving this website.
 - 📫 How to reach me: please mail me ananthulaakshith5@gmail.com